NazarDunets/sitt/README.md

 then {NAME} for {DURATION}
 then work for 1h45m
 ```

+You can quit the app with ESC or CTRL+C.

 ### Time/Duration
 Specific time should be specified in the following format `{HOUR}:{MINUTE}`, where minutes part is optional.
 Trailing zeros are also optional.
 Examples of valid time: